 The financial statements and the SFCR have been prepared on a going concern basis.
-In assessing the going concern basis of the Company, the Board of Directors have considered the significant financial, demographic, economic, regulatory political and market risks and uncertainties that currently impact the Company.
-In making this assessment the Directors have considered the following:
+In assessing the going concern basis of the Company, the Board of Directors have considered the Company's investment and financial performance, solvency coverage, liquidity, the quality of systems of governance and risk management, operational resilience and development subsequent to year-end 2024.
+In making this assessment the Directors have considered the financial risks, as well as the significant demographic, economic, regulatory, political and market risks and uncertainties that currently impact the Company.